 Our fact-checking system is robust and thorough.
 We seek readers’ input because we cannot know everything and we don’t pretend to.

-We are independent and abide by ethics principles adopted by the Institute for Nonprofit News (INN).
+We are independent and abide by ethics principles adopted by the Institute for Nonprofit News (INN) and the Society for Professional Journalists.

 - PublicSource does not churn out clickbait.